ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 # 2. Features [**[↑]**](#table-of-content)
 ## 2.1 Track status of UIN Generation by providing Registration ID [**[↑]**](#table-of-content)

 This feature will allow an individual to track status of his/her UIN generation.
 The user just needs to provide the RID  as input.
-The system will first validate the user's provided RID, trigger an OTP and perform OTP authentication on user's registered mobile number/email ID.
+The system will first validate the user's provided RID, trigger an OTP, and perform OTP authentication on user's registered mobile number/email ID.
 On successful authentication, the system will send the status of UIN generation to the user's registered mobile number and email ID.
 The system will also send a success notification message to user’s mobile number/email ID after a successful transaction or appropriate error message if the transaction was not successful.

 ## 2.2 Download UIN [**[↑]**](#table-of-content)

 This feature will allow an individual to download his/her electronic UIN.
 The user just needs to provide the UIN/VID, full name, postal code, and security code as input.
-The system will validate the provided data, trigger an OTP and perform OTP authentication on user's mobile number/email ID.
-On successful authentication, the system will send the e-UIN generation status to the user's registered mobile number and email ID.
+The system will validate the provided data, trigger an OTP, and perform OTP authentication on user's mobile number/email ID.
+On successful authentication, the system will send e-UIN generation status to the user's registered mobile number and email ID.
 The system will also trigger a successful notification message  to the user's registered mobile number/email id, with a link of the pdf after successful transaction or appropriate error message if the transaction was not successful.

 ## 2.3 Retrieve Lost RID [**[↑]**](#table-of-content)
 When an individual visits a registration center and fills up the enrollment form, or fills up the pre-registration form online specifying the mandatory fields.
 Once the UIN application is submitted after providing the required demographics, bio-metrics, and supporting documents, the the system generated 29-digit enrollment/RID and this RID will be used  for future reference.